-Around 20 questions are based on 4/5 use cases provide in the exam itself, in a split screen fashion; You will not be asked to work on all of them, rather to focus on 2 o 3 of them.
-Those use cases are freely available here, and I suggest to get yourself comfortable with them.
+Around 20 questions are based on 4/5 use cases provided in the exam itself, in a split screen fashion; You will not be asked to work on all of them, rather to focus on 2 o 3 of them!
+All of those use cases are freely available here, and I suggest to get yourself comfortable with them.

 For example, ask yourself: how you’d you move JencoMart database on GCP?
 What is the best technology and why?

 The other questions I found were related to containers, autoscaling, storage options and best practices.